An Overview of Male Incontinence

 An ultrasound, or sonography, is used to obtain images of the bladder and kidneys.
 Typically, this is completed after you urinate to ensure the bladder has been completely emptied.
 A transrectal ultrasound may be used to examine the prostate.

 When non-surgical treatment options do not help improve symptoms surgical intervention may be recommended.
-Dr. Allen will discuss all treatment options to help decide what treatment will be best for you.
+Dr. Allen will discuss all bladder control treatment options to help decide what treatment will be best for you.

 Artificial Urinary Sphincter